eliottjohnson/Obsidian-Vault/Short term.md

 ## [[EDMS document East Dump]]

-- [ ] Add Reference from Giulia for the Dump
+- [x] Add Reference from Giulia for the Dump
+- [ ] Look at Arnaud's correction

 ## [[Octupoles with Rebecca Taylor]]